kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

-The proposed design involves extending CSI with the `VolumeSnapshotDelta` CRD and the `VOLUME_SNAPSHOT_DELTA_SERVICE` capability.
-A Kubernetes user (human or not) would create a `VolumeSnapshotDelta` resource to initialize the CBT datapath workflow.
+The proposed design involves extending CSI with the `VolumeSnapshotDelta` CRD.
 Storage providers can opt in to support this feature by implementing the `VOLUME_SNAPSHOT_DELTA_SERVICE` capability in their CSI drivers.

 The `VolumeSnapshotDelta` resource is a namespace-scoped resource.
 It must be created in the same namespace as the base and target CSI `VolumeSnapshot`s.

 ### CBT Datapath Worklow

-A Kubernetes user initiates the datapath workflow by creating a new `VolumeSnapshotDelta` custom resource.
+A Kubernetes user (can be a human or a computer process) initiates the datapath workflow by creating a new `VolumeSnapshotDelta` custom resource.
 The `VolumeSnapshotDelta` controller, deployed as a CSI sidecar in the storage provider's CSI driver, watches for new `VolumeSnapshotDelta` resources:

 ![CBT Step 1](./img/cbt-step-01.png)